yvelikova/axway-open-docs/content/en/docs/container_topics/containers_docker_setup/docker_scripts_prereqs.md

 #### Quickstart demo

 The Quickstart demo `quickstart.sh` script enables you to quickly deploy a demo of API Gateway in Docker containers.
-A `readme.md` is also provided, that describes the Quickstart demo and includes a topology diagram.\
+A `readme.md` is also provided, that describes the Quickstart demo and includes a topology diagram.

 This script builds a base API Gateway Docker image using an API Gateway Linux installer and a Docker image based on a standard CentOS7 operating system image.

-{{< alert title="Caution" color="warning" >}}Docker tries to download the latest CentOS or RHEL7 image from a remote registry, which may potentially contain security vulnerabilities.
+{{< alert title="Caution" color="warning" >}}Docker tries to download the latest CentOS image from a remote registry, which may potentially contain security vulnerabilities.
 Axway is not responsible for any third-party base O/S images.
 You must ensure that all base O/S images are up-to-date and apply any security patches if necessary.
-Check [Create a base image based on custom CentOS7/RHEL7](/docs/container_topics/containers_docker_setup/docker_script_baseimage#custimg) for more details. {{< /alert >}}
+See [Create a base image based on custom CentOS7/RHEL7](/docs/container_topics/containers_docker_setup/docker_script_baseimage/#create-a-base-image-based-on-custom-centos7-rhel7) for details.{{< /alert >}}

 For the Quickstart help, run:

 ```
 ./quickstart.sh -h
 ```

-{{< alert title="Tip" color="primary" >}}The `quickstart.sh` script is intended to simplify deployment of API Gateway in containers, especially for development environments and evaluation use.
-However, you can also use it as a starting point for customization and modify it to suit your own environment. {{< /alert >}}
+The `quickstart.sh` script is intended to simplify deployment of API Gateway in containers, especially for development environments and evaluation use.
+However, you can also use it as a starting point for customization and modify it to suit your own environment.

 ## Create a Docker network